dimagi/commcare-cloud/docs/firefighting/index.md

 # Switching to Maintenance Page

-To switch to the Maintenance page, if you stop all web workers then the proxy will revert to "CommCareHQ is currently undergoing maintenance...".
+To switch to the Maintenance page, if you stop all web workers then the proxy will revert to "CommCare HQ is currently undergoing maintenance...".

 ```bash
 $ cchq <env> service webworker stop